In this post, I detailed how the ever-consolidating corporate media has contributed to the slow, steady decline in productive political discourse.

 What scares Nancy Pelosi, the DCCC, party elites, left-leaning media, and the private interests that bankroll them all, more than a pro-life, anti-union, anti-environment, pro-border wall, Trump supporting, NRA- and Koch-backed Democrat?

-Answer: a progressive movement un-beholden to private interests leading a working-class challenge to their power.
+Answer: a young, progressive woman of color un-beholden to private interests leading a working-class challenge to their power.
 Shame on her, and shame on them.

 Last but not least, shame on the machine – the DNC and Biden himself, especially – for encouraging primaries to continue amidst a pandemic, and even threatening states with delegate penalties for suspending their elections.